-The Chief International Affairs Officer is in charge of managing the following scope of business: European and international affairs; art & culture.
+European & International Affairs is in charge of managing European and international affairs.

-The Chief Real Estate Officer is in charge of managing real estate business initiatives.
+Real Estate is in charge of managing real estate business initiatives.

-The Chief Investment Officer is in charge of managing the following scope of business: mergers and acquisitions in equity investments, funds and venture capital.
+Investments is in charge of managing the following scope of business: mergers and acquisitions in equity investments, funds and venture capital.